Synonym: Sources

-Synonyms are often some from the different strata making up a language.
+Synonyms are often from the different strata making up a language.
 For example, in English, Norman French superstratum words and Old English substratum words continue to coexist.
-Thus, today we have synonyms like the Norman-derived people, liberty and archer, and the Saxon-derived folk, freedom and bowman.
+Thus, today there exist synonyms like the Norman-derived people, liberty and archer, and the Saxon-derived folk, freedom and bowman.
 For more examples, see the list of Germanic and Latinate equivalents in English.

 Loanwords are another rich source of synonyms, often from the language of the dominant culture of a region.
 Thus, most European languages have borrowed from Latin and ancient Greek, especially for technical terms, but the native terms continue to be used in non-technical contexts.
-In East Asia, borrowings from Chinese in Japanese, Korean, and Vietnamese often double native terms.
+In East Asia, borrowings from Chinese in Japanese, Korean, and Vietnamese often exist alongside native words.
 In Islamic cultures, Arabic and Persian are large sources of synonymous borrowings.

 For example, in Turkish, kara and siyah both mean 'black', the former being a native Turkish word, and the latter being a borrowing from Persian.
 In Ottoman Turkish, there were often three synonyms: water can be su (Turkish), âb (Persian), or mâ (Arabic): "such a triad of synonyms exists in Ottoman for every meaning, without exception".
 As always with synonyms, there are nuances and shades of meaning or usage.

-In English, similarly, we often have Latin (L) and Greek (Gk) terms synonymous with Germanic ones: thought, notion (L), idea (Gk); ring, circle (L), cycle (Gk).
+In English, similarly, there often exist Latin (L) and Greek (Gk) terms synonymous with Germanic ones: thought, notion (L), idea (Gk); ring, circle (L), cycle (Gk).
 English often uses the Germanic term only as a noun, but has Latin and Greek adjectives: hand, manual (L), chiral (Gk); heat, thermal (L), caloric (Gk).
 Sometimes the Germanic term has become rare, or restricted to special meanings: tide, time/temporal, chronic.

 Many bound morphemes in English are borrowed from Latin and Greek and are synonyms for native words or morphemes: fish, pisci- (L), ichthy- (Gk).

 Another source of synonyms is coinages, which may be motivated by linguistic purism.
 Thus, the English word foreword was coined to replace the Romance preface.
 In Turkish, okul was coined to replace the Arabic-derived mektep and mederese, but those words continue to be used in some contexts.

 Uses

 Synonyms often express a nuance of meaning or are used in different registers of speech or writing.

-Different technical fields may appropriate synonyms for specific technical meanings.
+Various technical domains may employ synonyms to convey precise technical nuances.

 Some writers avoid repeating the same word in close proximity, and prefer to use synonyms: this is called elegant variation.
 Many modern style guides criticize this.